derailed/k9s/README.md

 #### Plugin Inputs

 Plugins can define input fields that prompt users for values before execution.
 This is useful when you need dynamic values like replica counts, environment variables, or profile selections.
+A maximum of 5 inputs per plugin is allowed.

 Each input has the following properties: